Hot water dispensers give you a cupful of hot water at the push of a button, and are an alternative to using a kettle.

-The table below shows results from our independent tests of hot water dispensers.
-We have now stopped testing them, but these models are still widely available, so be sure to use this table to find the best one for you.
+This table shows the results from our independent tests of hot water dispensers.
+We have now stopped testing them, but the models featured are still widely available.

 Pros: Fast, doesn't spit much when dispensing, simple controls, easy to use